This post may contain affiliate links.

 1. Sift the Dry Ingredients.
 Sifting is key for a light, tender cake.

-2. Combine the Buttermilk and Eggwhites.
+2. Combine the Buttermilk and Egg Whites.
 These are your wet ingredients.

-3. Cream the Butter and Sugar.
+1. Cream the Butter and Sugar.
 Along with the lemon zest and extract.

-lemon cake batter in a mixer
+Mixing cake batter in bowl

 1. Alternate Dry/Wet/Dry.
 First half of the dry ingredients go into the creamed butter, then the wet, then the rest of the dry.

-2. Bake.
+1. Bake.
 You can make this a layer cake, or see below for more sizes.

-baked lemon cake layer
+Two baked lemon cake layers in round pans

 1. Let Cool.
 If you frost when the cake is still warm, the frosting will slide off.

-2. Frost.
+1. Frost.
 Don’t worry if doesn’t look perfect, it will taste amazing!

 Recipe Variations